 Architect Zaha Hadid has transformed Galerie Gmurzynska in Zurich into a spatial painting that can actually be entered.

-“When you’re looking at it from the front, there are three main works from Zaha,” Melodie said.
+“When you’re looking at it from the front, there are three main works from Zaha,” Leung says.
 “As you move into the gallery, you’ll see the form of line drawings that move from two dimensional to three dimensional.
 You’ll get a three-dimensional understanding of the space, because you’re inside the artwork.”

 The site-specific exhibit on two floors of the gallery will be on exhibit until September 25.